Psychology Degrees, Schools, and Careers in Nevada

 The more plentiful online psychology degree options come from some of the national online psychology schools that serve students in Nevada, and there are choices at every level.
 Schools like Northcentral University, Capella University, and Walden University offer a litany of online doctoral degree programs in different psychology specialties.
 If you are just looking for a bachelor’s degree in psychology fully online, consider Post University, Liberty University, or Baker College Online, which are just a few of the many schools that offer online bachelor’s degrees in psychology.

 Career Opportunities for Psychologists in Nevada

 As you might expect from a state with a small population and few psychology education options, employment opportunities and the professional psychology industry in Nevada is relatively small compared to the rest of the country.
-The United States Bureau of Labor Statistics reported that in May of 2011, there were at least 510 professional psychologists employed in Nevada and those psychologists made an annual median wage of $66,892, a lucrative profession especially considering the relatively low cost of living in a state like Nevada.
+The United States Bureau of Labor Statistics reported that in May of 2022, there were at least 590 professional psychologists employed in Nevada and those psychologists made an annual average wage between $79,550 and $120,220 depending on specialty, a lucrative profession especially considering the relatively low cost of living in a state like Nevada.

 There is other good news for aspiring psychologists looking to start their psychology careers in Nevada because the employment of professional psychologists is expected to grow over the next five years.
-The Nevada Department of Labor estimates that between 2008 and 2018, employment of clinical, school, and counseling psychologists will grow about 11 percent, which, in Nevada, is roughly equivalent to about 70 new jobs.
-There also be an estimated 20 job openings over the same period.
+O*NET, a career resource website sponsored by the US Department of Labor, estimates that between 2020 and 2030, employment of clinical, school, and counseling psychologists will grow about 7%, which, in Nevada, is roughly equivalent to about 40 new jobs.
+They also project that there will be 40 job openings every year over the same period.

 Psychologist Salary in Nevada